thebetioplane/osuReplayEditorV3_SRC/README.md

 - osuReplayEditor - (C#) - the WinForms user interface
 - ReplayEditor - (C++) - a DLL loaded at runtime where nearly all of the actual replay editing code is
 - Builder - (C#) - my automated building system in order to produce builds and produces the manifest files to upload

+# How to edit textures

+The textures are stored in the "assets" directory.
+The original Gimp files are there, but the format read by the program is an uncompressed texture in the [GL_RGBA](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glTexImage2D.xhtml) format.
+Gimp supports this format out of the box.
+To export that format from Gimp, save your file as ".raw" in the export dialog, and then choose "Standard (R, G, B)" for save type and "R, G, B (normal)" for palette type.

+Currently the dimensions of the texture are not encoded along with the data.
+They are hardcoded in the program and the editor will expect to load a predetermined number of bytes from each texture file at runtime.

 # Licenses